Time 30-60 minutes

 Christian Content

-At the moment we can change the player ID and the Team ID, but as soon as the guns are reset or turned off, they forget who they are.
-They forget the instructions we have given, and they return to their original state.
+At present, we are able to change the player ID and Team ID of the guns.
+However, once the guns are reset or turned off, they forget who they are.
+They forget the instructions we have given them and revert back to their original state.

-This original state is not where we want our guns to be, they are all very similar clones of each other, and will not function correctly.
+This original state is not where we want our guns to be, they are all very similar clones of each other and do not function properly.

-It would be increasingly frustrating if you needed to keep on reminding your gun what it’s player ID and team ID should be.
+It would be increasingly frustrating to constantly remind your gun of its player ID and team ID.

-Isaiah speaking on Behalf of God said this to his people of Israel
+Isaiah, speaking on behalf of God, said this to the people of Israel:

 Isaiah 1:2-3 (HCSB)